Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Experiments

 First, we evaluate the FID score between (1) and (2).
 As can be seen in \cref{tab:FID}, the value is lower than the other groups, indicating that the distributions are close.
 To evaluate the FID against non-matching groups of real images, we consider the FID between (1) and (3) and between (2) and (3).

 As can be seen in \cref{tab:FID}, the FID value between (2) and (3) is only slightly higher than that of (1) and (3), indicating that our generated distribution matches the training image distribution in only a slightly worse manner than real validation images.
 We note that the trace of the covariance matrices contributes to the vast majority of the score, likely due to the low number of samples available for the validation set.
-To convince ourselves that this is the case, we also report the FID between the training set and their corresponding adversarial manipulations (43k) to be $6.62$ indicating that the real and generated images are similar.
+To verify this we report the FID between the training set and their corresponding adversarial manipulations (43k samples) to be $6.62$ indicating that the real and generated images are similar.

-As a point of comparison, we consider the generated manipulations (2) on the same set of images using \cite{lin2020dual}, either using pixel-space adversarial manipulations applied on StyleGAN-XL's reconstructions (\cite{lin2020dual}-P) or with latent-space manipulates applied using StyleGAN-XL (\cite{lin2020dual}-L).
-As can be seen, the generated samples are of a much worse FID score in comparison to our samples, indicating that they are of much lower generation quality and do not match ImageNet's real image distribution.
+As a point of comparison, we consider pixel-space adversarial manipulations (\cite{lin2020dual}-P) or latent-space manipulates applied using StyleGAN-XL (\cite{lin2020dual}-L) to generate manipulations (2) on the same set of images.
+Additionally, we replace StyleGAN-XL with a Diffusion model \cite{nulltextdiff} and as can be seen in \cref{tab:FID} using \cite{lin2020dual} results in a lower FID score indicating that they are of much lower generation quality and do not match ImageNet's real image distribution.